-- A. A completed application form (on forms provided by the Town). - B. Twelve (12) copies of an accurate scale combined Site Inventory Map, Site Analysis and Conceptual Plan of the parcel at a scale of not more detailed than 1" = 50 feet, showing as a minimum: 1.
+- A. A completed application form (on forms provided by the Town). - B. Two (2) full-size copies (at 24 by 36 inches in size) and one (1) 11" x 17" copy of an accurate scale combined Site Inventory Map, Site Analysis and Conceptual Sketch Plan of the parcel at a scale of not more detailed than 1" = 50 feet, showing as a minimum: 1.
 The proposed name of the development, north arrow, date, and scale.
-2. The boundaries of the parcel based upon a standard boundary survey prepared by a registered land surveyor and giving the bearings and distances of all property lines.
-3. The topography of the site at a contour interval of either 2 or 5 feet depending on the nature of the use and character of the site as determined by the Town Planner.
+2. The boundaries of the parcel based upon a standard boundary survey prepared by a professional land surveyor and giving the bearings and distances of all property lines.
+3. The topography of the site at a contour interval of either two (2) or five (5) feet depending on the nature of the use and character of the site as determined by the Town Planner.
 4. The major natural features of the site, including wetlands, vernal pools, streams, ponds, floodplains, groundwater aquifers, significant wildlife habitats, or other important natural features.
 5. The soils on the site through a class C medium intensity soil survey.
 6. Vegetative cover conditions on the property according to general cover type.
 7. Ridgelines and watershed boundaries.
 8. Geologic formations including rock outcrops, cliffs, etc., based upon published data or more detailed on-site analysis.
 9. Existing buildings, structures, or other improvements on the site including streets, driveways, stone walls, etc. (if none, so state).
 10. Locations of all historically or archaeologically significant building or sites.
 11. Existing restrictions or easements on the site (if none, so state).
 12. The location and size of existing utilities or improvements servicing the site (if none, so state).